 * Ubuntu Installer imports your Windows OS settings, so some things come configured when you install it – just like you had on Windows.
 For instance, your XP Firefox profile could be imported.

 Although Ubuntu comes with excellent packages that help you alter the default settings and customize the distro for yourself, tweaking a few settings however requires you to go deeper into the system.
 Plus if you do something wrong, you’re probably going to end up making a mess of your Ubuntu installation.
 That’s where a program called Ubuntu Tweak comes in handy.
 Ubuntu Tweak is a little GUI based tool and it lets you edit some hidden settings on your Ubuntu installation very easily.
-It’s similar to Tweak UI for Windows XP.
+It’s similar to for Windows XP.

 Here’s how you can install it: